-Significant earlier activities include teaching at a Quaker boarding school (Psychology and Graphic Arts); working in garages, a parts department and as an automobile salesperson; handling inventory control and domestic purchasing; writing for various publications; printing a number of books using a letterpress; working as a hot-type printer; learning offset printing technology and darkroom skills; and exhibiting my own photography.
+Significant earlier activities include teaching at a Quaker boarding school (Psychology and Graphic Arts); working in a garage, a parts department and as an automobile salesperson; handling inventory control and domestic purchasing for an import house; writing/editing for various publications; printing a number of books of poetry using letterpress technology; working as a hot-type printer; learning offset printing technology and darkroom skills; and developing, printing and exhibiting my own photography.

 The Depression Era: A Historical Exploration of Literature.
 Santa Barbara, CA: Greenwood Press, 2016.

 The Cult of Individualism.
 Santa Barbara, CA: Praeger Publishers, 2013.